ravig31/ravig31.github.io/content/posts/modulo_performance_cpp.md

 **Using Modulo with `constexpr` Divisor**

-With modern compilers when you define the divisor as a constant it can apply some key optimisations.
+With modern compilers, when you define the divisor as a constant it can apply some key optimisations.
 Particularly, if the divisor is known ahead of time you can replace the operation with other cheaper operations which have the same effect.

 This sequence is much faster than an actual hardware division.
 This is what the same `x86` code looks like with `MOD` as a `constexpr`